Image showing parents and children having a conversation in the garden

 Family involvement.jpg

 England, Wales and Scotland all now have an opt out system for organ donation.
-This means all adults are now considered willing to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.
+This means that all adults are now considered to be willing organ donors when they die, unless they have recorded a decision not to donate, or are in one of the excluded groups.
 However, families will still always be consulted before any organ donation goes ahead.

-Therefore just as important as ever to ensure your family know your organ donation decision.
-9 out of ten families agree to support organ donation when they know it was what their loved one wanted.
+Therefore, it’s as important as ever to ensure your family know your organ donation decision.
+9 out of ten families ultimately agree to support organ donation when they know it was what their loved one wanted.

 Learning about donation

+There are lots of opportunities to learn about organ donation at different stages in life.
 Blood, organ, and stem cell donation are now a statutory subject for Key Stage 3 and 4 in state secondary schools, as part of health education.
-Encouragingly, research found that 70% of students reacted positively to lessons that were devoted towards organ and tissue donation, with pupils also reporting 20% more family discussions after learning about this topic at school.

-When learner drivers apply for their driving license, they will be asked If they want to opt in for organ donation.
-This is therefore an important time to ensure they understand the facts around donation and what their options are when it comes to donation.
+Additionally, when learner drivers apply for their driving license, they will be asked if they want to opt in for organ donation.
+So this is an important time for learners to understand the facts around donation and what their options are when it comes to donating organs.

 school pupils talking.jpg